Women in conservatism in the United States: Equal Rights Amendment

+The movement to oppose the Equal Rights Amendment is credited with reviving the Republican Party after the Watergate scandal.
+Following Nixon's resignation, only 18 percent of voters identified as Republicans.
+As conservative women mobilized against the ERA, however, the Republican party was able to tap into popular discontent with feminism, abortion rights, and secularism by tying these issues to the movement to pass the amendment.
+The GOP and the conservative movement made inroads with evangelical Protestants, Roman Catholics, Orthodox Jews, and Mormons through the anti-ratification movement.
+The campaign against the Equal Rights Amendment, mobilizing women on the basis of their gender, brought new women into the conservative movement based on the social issues of the 1970s, rather than the anticommunist fervor of the early postwar era.

+The anti-ERA movement was successful in defeating the amendment, changing the Republican party platform, and shifting public opinion.
+STOP ERA and its allies ran strong state-level campaigns in battleground states, while pro-ERA groups focused on a national strategy that proved ineffective at winning over state legislators.
+Conservative women focused on states with traditionalist public sentiments, such as heavily Mormon and Southern states, to prevent the ERA from passing, ensuring the ERA could not reach 38 ratifying states.
+By 1976, the Republican party abandoned its support of the Equal Rights Amendment, and by 1980 conservative anti-ERA women had succeeded in other goals, securing an anti-abortion plank in the GOP platform and helping nominate Ronald Reagan for president.
+At the end of the 1970s, less than half of women supported the ERA, and the effort to ratify the amendment was largely abandoned.

 Reagan era

 After Goldwater's defeat, grassroots conservatives had to rethink their strategy.
 Thus, conservative women soon turned to Ronald Reagan.
 He won over the support of the women of Orange County and successfully unified the party when he was elected Governor of California in the 1966 election.
 However, there were some women that opposed him due to his more mainstream views.
 Cyril Stevenson, a prominent leader of the California Republican Assembly, sought to undermine his candidacy.
 These attempts failed, nevertheless, as Reagan was elected.
 However, a significantly lower number of women than men voted for Reagan when he was eventually elected President of the United States.
 Reagan gained the support of more conservative women by attempting to close this "gender gap."
 He enacted equal rights policies attempting to end discrimination laws.
 Still, Reagan's election showed that the new Republican majority, although still coined "mainstream," was now built on anti-liberalism and contained more conservative views, and conservative women activists like the women of Orange County played a very important role in that shift.